 blokdots is a tool for hardware prototyping, so to build something with it, you are going to need some hardware.
 More specifically, you’ll need a board and some components, like sensors and actuators.

 Currently, blokdots supports only Arduino boards.
 You can find a list of the supported boards below.

 We strongly recommend the Grove system, which is based on Arduinos.
 It comes with ready-to-use components that can be connected using a single type of wire in a plug-and-play style — this means no soldering or knowledge of electronic wiring is necessary.
 See below for an introduction to the system.

 If you just want to get started right away and need a board and a handful of fun components, we recommend the Grove Beginner Kit.

 These boards are currently supported by blokdots:

-* On macOS you might have to install an additional driver before the Seeeduino Lotus is recognized by blokdots.
+* You might have to install an additional driver before the Seeeduino Lotus is recognized by blokdots.